 Many still rely on the utilization of Calling Cards or more appropriately called prepaid calling phone cards.
 These cards can offer significant savings, however, these do come with several caveats (read fees) here below we detail some of the most common fees, believe or not this not a complete list!

-Billing Fee: At the end of the calla billing fee is applied IF a balance remains.
+- Billing Fee: At the end of the call billing fee is applied IF a balance remains.

-Maintenance Fee: After the first use, and for a certain of time the card is not used (say every 3 or 5 days) a maintenance fee is applied
+- Maintenance Fee: After the first use, and for a certain time the card is not used (say every 3 or 5 days) a maintenance fee is applied

 Ever wonder why that 11 minutes call to your family seemed to eat up the balance left?
 Depending on the type of calling card (to be fair not everyone is the same) you have a single call that may have padded 3 different types of fees!
 That’s Total rate = Connection Fee + Call Rate + Billing Fee and IF you do not use the card for a certain predetermined period a Maintenance Fee might kick-in.
 But the history with the fees in phone cards does not fully stop there.
 There’s also the surcharges or premium to call certain destinations (sadly, Canada’s Northern Territories is often mentioned as a destination where surcharges apply) or certain phone types.
 For instance, IF using a payphone you’ll have a hefty surcharge fee and if you are calling an overseas mobile number you’ll get higher fees too.
 In some/most cards there’s something called “Minimum Charge per Call” what that means is that a fee may be applied at the end of the call-in where the cost of the call is lower than a preset amount.
 Some cards have an expiration period in which after first use the card code will be removed from the Providers system thus that card becomes unusable after a stipulated period of time (typical 3-months)

-The fact is that long-distance/international calling with providers such as Localphone, Phone Power, or Talkit is easy, very convenient, rates are very competitive and you can call using a plethora of means: your home phone, Smartphone, your laptop even from a SmartTV! (as in the case of some apps)
+The fact is that long-distance/international calling with providers such as Localphone, VoIP Much, VoIPly or Talkit is easy, very convenient, rates are either free or very competitive and you can call using a plethora of means: your home phone, Smartphone, your laptop even from a SmartTV! (as in the case of some apps)